winnukem/pebble-sunclock/README.md

 2.1

 Add configuration pages.
 Also switch to two-part version numbers so the Pebble application can (theoretically) auto-upgrade us.
+Switch build from SDK v2.0 beta 6 to SDK v2.8 (yeah, it had been a while).

 2.0.1